perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 5 - Cloud Security Policy.md

 ## Cloud Service Models
 ### Infrastructure-as-a-Service (IaaS)
 - Fully self-service for accessing and monitoring computers, networking, storage and other services
-- Allows business to purchase resources on-demand and as-needed instead of having to buy
+- Allows business to purchase resources on-demand and as-needed instead of having to buy hardware outright
+- Resources are available as a service
+- Cost varies based on consumption
+- Services are highly scalable
+- Multiple users on a single piece of hardware

 ### Software-as-a-Service (SaaS)
 - Also known as <u>cloud application services</u>